Thomilist/via-indoor-analysis/README.md

 Specifically, if route A follows route B for some distance, then diverges and later follows route C, then route A may evade the sameness filter by sharing with *different* routes.
 If route A is then also longer than both B and C, then hopping between B and C is unlikely to be a good route choice, and route A is discarded.

+## Licensing

+The orienteering map of VIA University College Horsens, both in full at [`static/via-map.jpg`](static/via-map.jpg) and partially at [`example.png`](example.png), is under copyright belonging to [Horsens Orienteringsklub](https://horsensok.dk/) as detailed in [LICENSE.via-map.md](LICENSE.via-map.md).
+The map is not licensed to outside parties.

+The rest of the `via-indoor-analysis` repository is licensed under the copyleft [GNU AGPLv3](https://www.gnu.org/licenses/agpl-3.0.html) or any later version.
+The full license text is included in [LICENSE.md](LICENSE.md).